 “You’re right about Thalia.
 Ever since that day in the library, she stuck in my mind.”
 I heard a snicker next to me and stuck my elbow in his ribs.
 “Stop laughing, James.
 I know it’s cliché, but there’s something intriguing about her, that’s all.
 I just don’t want to ruin it with her, like I do with everything else.”
 I hadn’t even realised that I meant half the stuff I had just said, until I finished saying it.

 “Thanks James.
 Who would have thought, I’d take dating advice from someone who’s been chasing the same girl for four years?”
-I said laughing.
+I laughed.

-“Glad, I could help you mate… Hey, where are you going?” he said in the distance, as I had started run off to the castle.
+“Glad, I could help you mate… Hey, where are you going?” he asked in the distance, as I had started run off to the castle.

 “Library.
 She usually stops by there before dinner.
 Meet me there later, and I’ll tell you how it goes,” I shouted over my shoulder.

-I slowed my pace down, as I neared the library.
+I slowed my pace down as I neared the library.
 Madam Pince didn’t tolerate running in her sacred space.
-As I entered the library, I went row by row scanning my eyes down the many aisles, hoping to catch a glimpse of her chocolate brown curls.
+When I entered the library, I went row by row scanning my eyes down the many aisles, hoping to catch a glimpse of her chocolate brown curls.

 A flick of brown in my eyes, and I stopped.
 I gazed down the aisle, but Thalia was talking to someone, so I decided to wait.
 I didn’t want an audience.

 “Yeah, that’ll be great George.
-I’ll meet you in the Entrance Hall at ten, right?” she said.
+I’ll meet you in the Entrance Hall at ten, right?” she asked.

 Which George was she talking to, and why was she meeting him?
 I tried to snap out of the worried sensation I was getting.
 It was too unfamiliar for me.
 This kind of stuff was reserved for James, who had been in love with the same girl for four years, so it wasn’t too weird for him.

 “That’s right, I’m already looking forward to it,” this George replied.
+I knew that voice.
 It was George Wood, the Gryffindor quidditch captain.